Auckland68/Other-Projects/README.md

 This repository contains links to other techniques and projects including time series, image models, dimensionality reduction, web-scraping, record linkage as well as:

-* Data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark)
+* Data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark, Feb - May 2024)
-* Data analysis final project for Code First Girls Course
+* Data analysis final project for the GCHQ (Code First Girls Course, May - July 2024)

 [Bootcamp Projects](https://github.com/Auckland68/Bootcamp-Projects/blob/main/README.md)